 7. What is the craziest/funniest/nerdiest/most embarrassing thing you’ve ever done because of a book?
 I travelled to Washington D.C. by myself for the National Book Festival entirely so I could hear Jennifer Egan speak because I loved A Visit From the Goon Squad so much.
 Most of my other favorite authors are dead, so they don’t really give me opportunities for crazy fangirling.

 8. What’s your favorite Book Riot post that you’ve written?
 What’s your favorite that someone else wrote?
-I wrote a defense of the classics that was really a treatise about my values when it comes to reading.
 My favorite post written someone else- well, that’s a three-way tie (I AM NOTHING IF NOT A CHEATER).
 I love Rebecca’s “The Misanthrope’s Guide to Reading While Traveling (or How to Be Left Alone).”
 That’s some valuable information right there.
 I have a crush on Kit’s post “A Backpack Full of Socks, Underwear and Books in South America”– what an original and fascinating convergence of obsessions.
 And finally, I heart Jeff’s “Close Reading: The First Line of David Copperfield” because David Copperfield is one of my favorite Dickenseseses, and because I don’t ever read like that and love to see it handled that way.